 Metric tables

-The following section describes tables in the three time charts.
+The following section describes the tables shown on the metric details page below the three time charts.

 Impact

-All criteria are necessary and sufficient to view your data when you select a treatment and a baseline treatment and a statistical comparison is made with the analyzed metric.
+All criteria are necessary and sufficient to view your data when you select a treatment and a baseline treatment.
+A statistical comparison is made with the analyzed metric.
 A description of these columns are shown below.

 Title | Description |